 Might be difficult for beginners to use

 The tapered ends have grooves that provide some grip assistance when it comes to grabbing food, and the metal construction lends itself to use with hot dishes or while cooking.
-Eco-friendly, odorless, and more durable than wood, you can clean these easily by simply hand-washing or running through the dishwasher.
+For dine-in, Lee chose this style of chopsticks because of their durability and ability to withstand high-temperature sanitization.
+At home, you can clean these easily by simply hand-washing, but they will also hold up well to the dishwasher.

 Material: Stainless steel | Length: 9 inches | Dishwasher Safe: Yes | Style: Chinese